BookStackApp/website/content/blog/beta-release-v0-30-0.md

 Any event that causes the popup to close will now save a copy of the contents into the browser's session history.
 Within the editor you'll see a "Session History" link, if anything is in the store, with a dropdown of times showing when code was saved.
 Clicking one of those times will update the editor with the code saved at that time.
-Note, This store is temporary intended for short-term recovery where needed; In most browsers this data will be cleared as soon as the browser tab is closed.
+Note, This store is temporary and intended for short-term recovery where needed; In most browsers this data will be cleared as soon as the browser tab is closed.